Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 We recommend spending 3-4 full days in Busan.
 This gives you enough time to visit the must-see attractions, relax on the beaches, and enjoy local culture.
 If you can, extend your trip to 5 days to include a day trip to Gyeongju.

 Busan offers plenty of fantastic places to stay, often at prices lower than Seoul.
 With each neighbourhood offering its own vibe, you could stay in different areas and have entirely unique experiences.
-Enjoy a relaxed beach stay in Gwangan, or head to Seomyeon to dive into the lively shopping streets, clubs, and bars.
+Enjoy a relaxed beach stay in Gwangan, take a ride on the colourful Busan Sky Capsule for some great coastal views, or head to Seomyeon for shopping, bars, and a fun night out!

 In this guide, we’ve covered the five best areas for tourists in Busan.
 If you’re still undecided, here’s a quick recap of our top picks: